sammywachtel/ai_agent_process/claude/commands/ap_iteration_results.md

 - Do NOT mark PASS if validation failed
 - Do NOT hide issues or blockers
 - Be honest about criteria not met

+**E2E test reporting:**
+- Do NOT report that E2E tests "could not run because servers weren't started"
+- Do NOT claim E2E tests "require manual server startup" - they don't!
+- The Playwright `webServer` config auto-starts frontend and backend servers
+- If E2E tests failed, report the ACTUAL error (timeout, assertion failure, etc.)
+- If servers failed to start, that IS a reportable error - but diagnose the root cause (port conflict, missing dependencies, etc.)

 **Orchestrator relies on this:**
 - Results.md is the primary artifact for review